*This page last updated: 13 April, 2013 22:02 PST.

 - Siberian Riches (Russia): Strategic Resources provide +1 Production, and Horse, Iron and Uranium Resources provide double quantity.

-- Father Governs Children (Siam): Food and Culture from friendly City-States increased by 50%.
+- Father Governs Children (Siam): Food, Culture, and Faith from friendly City-States increased by 50%.

-- River Warlord (Songhai): Receive triple Gold from Barbarian encampments and pillaging Cities, Embarked units can defend themselves.
+- River Warlord (Songhai): Receive triple Gold from Barbarian encampments and pillaging Cities.
+Land units gain the War Canoe and Amphibious promotions, strengthening them while embarked.

 - Mongol Terror (Mongolia): Combat Strength +30% when fighting City-State units or attacking a City-State itself.
 All mounted units have +1 Movement.

-- Ingenuity (Babylon): Receive a free Great Scientist when you discover Writing.
-Earn Great Scientists at double the normal rate.
+- Ingenuity (Babylon): Receive free Great Scientist when you discover Writing.
+Earn Great Scientists 50% faster.

 - Great Andean Road (Inca): Units ignore terrain costs when moving into any tile with Hills.
 No maintenance costs for improvements in Hills; half cost elsewhere.